“I need my people to be honest with me ─ tell me what I need to hear ─ and push themselves to get the results without me having to push them.”

 Result: his tenacity and grace was the impetus for the company to snapping into alignment from the board of directors down through the CEO and the business unit Vice Presidents.
 Cost cutting came in at $43MM.
 Not the $50MM the board wanted, but more than $8 million beyond the Q1 commitments — far beyond what would have been achieved without the intervention.

-As a leader, this is how you can make it safe for people to push it:
+As a leader, this is how you can make it safe for people to push through to the next level of performance:

 - Ensure that goals and your uncompromising commitment to success are clearly understood